Telescopes Guide - Optics Central

 Telescopes come in all shapes and sizes with as many features as your money can buy, but you may not need all of them.
 For instance, while any serious astronomer will need a telescope, you may only need a good pair of binoculars if you only want to see the moon, the International Space Station, or other bright objects.
 If you are planning to observe purely land objects you may also consider a spotting scope (although Refractor Telescopes function in quite the same way).

 Astronomy clubs are great resources for guiding you in sky observations.
 Some meetings are free and open to the public and their members will point you in the right direction and even let you test drive their gear.

-If you do decide on getting a telescope, the next few pages will serve as quick user guide for the various types and accessories available today.
-You will learn the terminology, features, and general procedures for using telescopes as well as a few basic troubleshooting techniques.
-At the end, you will know what to do and not to do when using a telescope.
+If you do decide on getting a telescope, the next few pages will serve as a quick user guide for the various types and accessories available today.
+You will learn the terminology, features and general procedures for using telescopes as well as a few basic troubleshooting techniques.
+In the end, you will know what to do and what not to do when using a telescope.